berkaayhun/DSA210-Term-Project/README.md

 There is no significant relationship between Experience_Score and Starting_Salary.

 **H₁ (Alternative Hypothesis):**
-There is a significant positive relationship between Experience_Score and Starting_Salary.
+There is a significant relationship between Experience_Score and Starting_Salary.